Clara Wu Tsai: Philanthropy

 Wu Tsai and her husband started a foundation, the Joe and Clara Tsai Foundation.
 Wu Tsai leads and manages the foundation's work in supporting scientific research, economic mobility, social justice, and creativity in the arts.
 The Stanford University neuroscience institute is named after Wu Tsai.

 In 2018, Stanford University announced a gift from the Tsais, in support of the Stanford Neurosciences Institute, as part of a $250 million campaign.

 In August 2020, in the wake of the George Floyd protests, Wu Tsai and her husband launched the Social Justice Fund in Brooklyn with a $50 million commitment.
 The fund invests in programs that address the root causes of the borough's racial disparities in education, health, and wealth.
 Initiatives included BK-XL, a tech accelerator focused on founders in the black, indigenous, and other people of color (BIPOC) communities; the EXCELerate Loan Fund, which provides low-interest loans to BIPOC business owners; and Basquiat in Brooklyn Schools, an educational arts program about Brooklyn-born artist Jean-Michel Basquiat in partnership with the New York City Department of Education.

-Wu Tsai and her husband donated to Yale University to create the Wu Tsai Institute, which is set to open in the fall of 2022.
-The Institute will have three centers: the Center for Neurodevelopment and Plasticity, the Center for Neurocognition and Behavior, and the Center for Neurocomputation and Machine Intelligence.
+Wu Tsai and her husband donated to Yale University to establish the Wu Tsai Institute in 2021.
+The Institute has three centers: the Center for Neurodevelopment and Plasticity, the Center for Neurocognition and Behavior, and the Center for Neurocomputation and Machine Intelligence.

-In March 2021, the Joe and Clara Tsai Foundation also donated to the University of California, San Diego’s 21st Century China Center to expand its data-based research, policy engagement, and education on issues related to U.S.-China relations.
+In March 2021, the Joe and Clara Tsai Foundation also donated to the University of California, San Diego's 21st Century China Center to expand its data-based research, policy engagement, and education on issues related to U.S.-China relations.

 In July 2021, the Tsais pledged $220 million to create the Wu Tsai Human Performance Alliance, a consortium of experts and academics from Stanford University, the University of Kansas, the University of Oregon, the University of California, San Diego, Boston Children's Hospital, and the Salk Institute for Biological Studies.

 In July 2021, the Joe and Clara Tsai Foundation funded a Jean-Michel Basquiat educational arts program developed in partnership between the Brooklyn Nets, the New York City Department of Education and the Fund for Public Schools, with an exhibit hosted in August 2021.

-In 2022, the Tsais donated $50 million to the renovation of Lincoln Center’s David Geffen Hall, home of the New York Philharmonic.
+In 2022, the Tsais donated $50 million to the renovation of Lincoln Center's David Geffen Hall, home of the New York Philharmonic.
 The hall reopened in October 2022, with the theater where the Philharmonic performs renamed as the Wu Tsai Theater.
-As part of the gift, Lincoln Center and the Philharmonic programmed an annual “Wu Tsai Series” featuring performances meant to reach new audiences and celebrate diverse artists.
+As part of the gift, Lincoln Center and the Philharmonic programmed an annual "Wu Tsai Series" featuring performances meant to reach new audiences and celebrate diverse artists.